Last updated on 20th June 2022

 Foley brought deliveries in-house and now the company delivers 70% of their bikes themselves and has a customer satisfaction score of 5/5 for deliveries.
 Not bad, eh?!

-Now, that’s how you tackle customer pain points head-on.
+Now, that’s how you tackle customer pain points head-on – and, in the process, offer excellent customer service.
 Take note!

 8. Build a reputation